What is Brainstorming And Brainwriting? Top Brainstorming Techniques

 What are the disadvantages of Brainstorming?

 Brainstorming has always been a great way of generating ideas.
 But it too has its disadvantages.
 Below are some of the difficulties and disadvantages often observed in brainstorming sessions.
-This can help you identify common problems and stop them before it negatively affects the results of Brainstorming.
+This can help you identify common problems and stop them before they negatively affect the results of Brainstorming.

 • Brainstorming with a large group gives you the best possibility of generating the most ideas just because of the sheer number of participants – at least on paper.
 But this is often not true.
 Brainstorming in a large group makes it hard for everybody to remain focused.
 It is difficult to monitor individual participants and check if they are actively engaged.